JahanviJasani/Radicali_Assignment/README.md

 ### Prerequisites

 -Install Flask to run the backend.
-Use the following command to install flask in Windows:
+Use the following command to install flask in Windows CMD:
->> pip install Flask
+> pip install Flask

 -Use the following commands in Windows CMD to run the backend file:
 > set FLASK_APP=backend.py